 Editorially checkedVisible ownership, review date and official-source context for this page.

-Written by Sam JonesReviewed by UK Planning Guide Editorial Review DeskLast reviewed 11 April 2026Official-source context The local search intent, the authority guide that should answer it, and the deeper project or rule page worth opening next.Verify before spending Stop and verify when the proposal is close to a limit, affected by special controls or expensive to get wrong.
+Written by Sam JonesReviewed by UK Planning Guide Editorial Review DeskLast reviewed 11 April 2026Official-source context The local search intent, the authority guide that should answer it, and the deeper project or rule page worth opening.Verify before spending Stop and verify when the proposal is close to a limit, affected by special controls or expensive to get wrong.

 Local search guide

-HMO And Article 4 In Stafford
+Stafford HMO Article 4 Direction

-Updated May 2026
+Updated June 2026

 Working read